The Importance Of A Growth Mindset In Stroke Recovery

 Yeah, it’s interesting.
 Sometimes you come across clients who think it’s a great idea to get coaching, but then they won’t take the action that they say that they think they need to take.
 And it sounds like that’s what you’re describing you’re describing that idea of coaching or support or making a difference or changing my mindset.

 If I could just do that here, then that’s great.
 Oh, I got myself to a coaching session or to a session where somebody’s going to support me through a difficult time.
 And the job’s done.
 Well, it’s not necessarily done.
-There’s a lot of things that have to, you have to follow through with.
-And one of the things you mentioned just a little while ago was, you talked about, you know, people turning up as victims, one of the great things about the stroke community is they call themselves stroke survivors.
+There are a lot of things that have to, you have to follow through with.
+And one of the things you mentioned just a little while ago was, you talked about, you know, people turning up as victims, One of the great things about the stroke community is they call themselves stroke survivors.

-And you never hear the word stroke victim, and that automatically sets them up for a different path towards healing and recovery because they are talking about surviving and overcoming.
+And you never hear the word stroke victim, and that automatically sets them up for a different path toward healing and recovery because they are talking about surviving and overcoming.
 And that seems to me to suggest growth, and re-learning new things anyway and new ways of being anyway because they’re surviving.
 So the language seems to play a really important role there as well.

-Oh, absolutely, it makes a critical role or plays a critical role.
-Because our language is is the core of of what’s holding together our narrative, or I’m making of the meaning of the world, and the way that we make meaning of our subjective world that influences our quote, unquote, mindset.
+Oh, it makes a critical role or plays a critical role.
+Because our language is the core of of what’s holding together our narrative, or I’m making of the meaning of the world, and the way that we make meaning of our subjective world that influences our quote, unquote, mindset.
 If we think it’s a terrible world well, and that’s our narrative, that’s the language mapping we’re creating of our reality, then if our mindset is one word, it’s a terrible world, or it’s a harsh world, etc, well, then we’re always going to be at the receiving end of a lot of problems.

-Whereas if we are from survivors, and I know for a fact that you know, listening to a lot of when we spoken in the past, from the people you’ve spoken with, as well as yourself, you’ve gone even beyond survivors, and so you know, you’ve gone from surviving to thriving, right?
+Whereas if we are from survivors, and I know for a fact that you know, listening to a lot of when we spoke in the past, from the people you’ve spoken with, as well as yourself, you’ve gone even beyond survivors, and so you know, you’ve gone from surviving to thriving, right?

-And so, you know, you’ve got people that are identifying that with themselves, they’ve got a narrative that shapes their mind. mindset around, not just surviving a stroke, but actually now they’re better off because they actually have a different mindset where they value things differently.
+And so, you know, you’ve got people that are identifying that with themselves, they’ve got a narrative that shapes their mind. mindset around, not just surviving a stroke, but now they’re better off because they have a different mindset where they value things differently.

-I certainly noticed that with myself. there’s times where I do things, or I think it’s a great idea, but I’m using words that don’t support the other stage of the process, which is, I’m going to do this part.
+I certainly noticed that with myself. there are times when I do things, or I think it’s a great idea, but I’m using words that don’t support the other stage of the process, which is, I’m going to do this part.
 I’ll go there.
 And then I’ll talk about how hard it is to do the action steps or the homework or how I don’t have time or all those things and then I’ll get to the point of having a great idea taking action from one point and then kind of interfering with that achievement or that goal or that outcome by using different words to stop me from taking those necessary steps.

 The right mindset approach

 Otherwise, someone kind of go shift your mindset and they’ve shifted it, but now there’s, they’re just stubborn, (inaudible) mindset that they just won’t let go of, and it’s like, well, you know, hang on you as a person, you’re continually evolving, you’re continually growing.
-So, you know, you want to be continually be shifting and evolving your mindset as well.
+So, you know, you want to be continually shifting and evolving your mindset as well.

 We have, we have mind and we have minding.
 So when you’re minding something, what are you doing when you’re paying attention, aren’t you You’re, you’re noticing you’re paying attention you’re observing, you’re minding something, you’re taking care of it.
 And so you’re taking care of cool when this pretty location Take care of yourself.
 So we can also look at the word set, and we can look at the word of setting.

-So you know, how are you setting your way of of minding things, but I like to maybe broaden the word a little bit and say, settling.
-So how are you settling your mind into something, right.
-And if we now look at the latest findings in neuroscience that do not separate mind and body that is that Cartesian split of mind and body as two separate things no longer exists in the world of neuroscience, they recognize that part and parcel of the same system, they’re different aspects of the same system.
+So you know, how are you setting your way of minding things, but I like to maybe broaden the word a little bit and say, settling.
+So how are you settling your mind into something, right?
+And if we now look at the latest findings in neuroscience that do not separate mind and body that is that Cartesian split of mind and body as two separate things no longer exist in the world of neuroscience, they recognize that part and parcel of the same system, they’re different aspects of the same system.

 If this is you, you may be missing out on doing things that could help speed up your recovery.
-If you finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
+If you find yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
-These seven questions are the ones bill wished he’d asked when he was recovering from a stroke.
+These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition.
-They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide it’s free.
+They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide It’s free.

 When we spoke about mind settling, that’s a beautiful way I’ve never heard mind settling being used before as a way to describe the mindset that I was familiar with up until right now.
-And I had a problem with that word mindset.
+And I had a problem with the word mindset.
 And it was because somebody who’s not expanded in their way of thinking, and I’m certainly not that expanded yet, but I’m getting there is I looked at the word mindset, and I, I saw the word mind and set and when I hear set, I think of concrete, it set, change it.

-I want to think of mind I put those two words together and it’s like, even the word automatically from just you know, straight out of the gate in suggests, kind of if, you’re that way inclined, that it’s hard set and we can’t change it.
+I want to think of mind I put those two words together and it’s like, even the word automatically from just you know, straight out of the gate in suggests, kind of if, you’re that way inclined, that it’s hard to set and we can’t change it.
 But we know that’s not true now, because of things like neuroplasticity.